Post inspired by a conversation with my daughter.

 me

-And how does time vector fit in?
+And how does the time vector fit into this?
 My daughter sometimes experiences something that happened six years ago as if it were happening here and now.
-Though obviously there's no connection to current context, for her it has deep sense.
+Even though it clearly has no connection to the current context, for her it carries deep meaning.

 brain

-Yes, because I do move through time sometimes, but not often.
+Yes, because sometimes I do move along time, but rarely.
 Chronology is like a caption under an image; I add it only once I know what the image represents.
 First meaning.
 Then sequence.
-As if meaning overwrote dates.
+As if meaning slightly overwrote dates.

 me